stalk-calvin/Java-Algorithms/src/main/java/org/calvin/Tree/README.md

 Find a distance between the closest node to the given integer, *x*.

+## FindLargestElementInBST

+Find largest element from BST and second largest as well

 ## FindMinNumberAtPosition

 Given a Binary Search Tree, can you write a method to obtain the *n*th min element?

 ## InvertTree